-Update: These offers for The Business Platinum® Card from American Express, the Southwest Rapid Rewards® Premier Credit Card, the Delta Reserve for Business Credit Card, The Hyatt Credit Card, the IHG® Rewards Club Select Credit Card, the Platinum Delta SkyMiles® Business Credit Card from American Express, the Platinum Delta SkyMiles® Credit Card from American Express and The Ritz-Carlton Rewards® Credit Card have expired.
+Update: These offers for The Business Platinum® Card from American Express, the Southwest Rapid Rewards® Premier Credit Card, the Delta Reserve for Business Credit Card, the Platinum Delta SkyMiles® Business Credit Card from American Express, the Platinum Delta SkyMiles® Credit Card from American Express, The Ritz-Carlton Rewards® Credit Card and United℠ Explorer Card have expired.
 Learn more about the current offers here.

 At the start of a new year, in addition to considering elite status options and resetting the counter for various travel credits, it’s worth thinking about if it makes sense to direct everyday or bulk spending to certain cards.